wp-plugins/participants-database/readme.txt

 4. `[pdb_single]` - This shows a single record as determined by the record ID present in the URL used to access the page.
 It is possible to set a link to the single record in the record list, allowing for a detail display of a single record.
 5. `[pdb_signup_thanks]` - If you want to send the people who use the signup form to another page after they submit, you can use this shortcode to display the thankyou message.
 This is not needed if you have them just go back to the signup page, the signup shortcode will take care if it.

+= The Signup Form =

+This form is designed to be a simple way for your users to sign up.
+The fields that appear in the signup form are the ones with "signup" checked in the "manage database fields" page.
+You can put any type of field and any number of fields into your signup form.
+Check the "signup" tab in the settings to make sure it's set up to work the way you want.

+= Signup Form CAPTCHA =

+CAPTCHA fields are a common way to prevent spammers from automatically filling out your signup form.
+To add a CAPTCHA field, add a field on the "manage database fields" page and set it to be a "captcha" field.
+The other settings you need to use will be automatically filled in.
+At present, there is only one kind of CAPTCHA integrated into the plugin: the "math" captcha, which asks the user to answer a simple arithmetic question.
+On the "general" settings tab is the message that is shown if the CAPTCHA is not correctly filled in so you can change it to say whatever you want.

+The CAPTCHA field may only be used in the signup form.

+= Setting Up the Signup Form "Thank You" Page =

+To have your visitors go to another page after they submit a signup, go to the settings page and set the "Signup Thanks Page" setting to point to your page.
+Place the `[pdb_signup_thanks]` shortcode on that page to display the thank you message.
+You don't have to use the shortcode, but it gives you a way to thank them using their name.

+It's also possible to use this feature to make filling out the signup form required in order to get to another (hidden) page on your website.

 = Showing a List of Records on Your Website =

 You can use the `[pdb_list]` shortcode to show the records on your site.
 Just put the shortcode where you want it to show up.